simplesamlphp/simplesamlphp/docs/simplesamlphp-idp.md

 Configuring the IdP
 -------------------

-The IdP is configured by the metadata stored in `metadata/saml20-idp-hosted.php` and `metadata/shib13-idp-hosted.php`.
+The SAML 2.0 IdP is configured by the metadata stored in `metadata/saml20-idp-hosted.php`.
-This is a minimal configuration of a SAML 2.0 IdP:
+This is a minimal configuration:

     <?php
     $metadata['__DYNAMIC:1__'] = array(